 In construction drying, relative humidity levels must be between 25% and 55%, while temperature levels must be between 60° and 70° F. In the northeast corridor, these conditions are never met without the assistance of dehumidification.

 Remember, a solution to water damage restoration is dehumidification.

 Not sure what you need for the job?
-Call Priority Rental at 1-800-810-4181 and we’ll help you choose the best rental.
+Call Priority Rental, a Herc Rentals Business at 1-800-810-4181 and we’ll help you choose the best rental.